Learn How to Write Independent Contractor Resignation Letter Example

 Below you will find the samples of a resignation letter that you can send via email or as an attachment or an email resignation message.
 Tailor the example below to fit your requirements and as per your circumstances.

 Dear (Mention Name)

-I am thankful for the freelance opportunity which your organization has provided me, I appreciate the work and projects which I have worked on, but now I would like to resign from working as an independent contractor so that I can pursue full-time salaried employment.
+I am thankful for the freelance opportunity that your organization has provided me.
+I appreciate the work and projects I have worked on, but now I would like to resign from working as an independent contractor to pursue full-time salaried employment.

-I will be available as an independent contractor for next two weeks so if there are any assignment and projects which I can work on during this time; I would love to work on them and can provide my assistance on those projects.
+I will be available as an independent contractor for the next two weeks, so if there are any assignments and projects I can work on during this time, I would love to work on them and provide my assistance on those projects.

-If you want to contact me in the future or would have any questions about the projects which I have done, you can always contact me at XXX-XXX-XXXX, or you can also email me at firstname.lastname@example.org.
+If you want to contact me in the future or have any questions about the projects I have done, you can always contact me at XXX-XXX-XXXX or email me at email@example.com.

 Your Typed Name

-Well below are the guidelines which you can follow while sending email resignation message:
+Well below are the guidelines which you can follow while sending an email resignation message:

 Tips To Write The Body of Independent Contractor Resignation Letter Emails

-Always maintain professional toning throughout the body of the resignation letter, and you must avoid using any negative comments and terms in the email, even if your resignation reasons are not so confident.
+Always maintain professional toning throughout the resignation letter's body, and you must avoid using any negative comments and terms in the email, even if your resignation reasons are not so confident.